stamby/easy-pete-bot/README.md

 All features can be enabled, disabled or made to your preference with the help of _.enable,_ _.disable_ and _.set._ Additionally, the bot can welcome users and clean up unused roles, which may be coupled with the _.iam_ command for smoother role management.

-A word filter may be enabled by means of _.set filter_profanity, .set filter_mass_mention and .set filter_invite_ followed by _1, 2_ or _3._ Please refer to the guide below to see how to set it up.
+A word filter may be enabled by means of _.set filter_profanity, .set filter_mass_mention and .set filter_invite_ followed by _1, 2_ or _3._ Please refer to the guide below to see what those mean.

 The default dot prefix can be changed through _.set._